FORE

 The numbers in the example above are Course Handicaps.
 They're computed live for each round from the handicap you set in your profile, using the standard formula:

-Course Handicap = your handicap × Slope ÷ 113
+Course Handicap = Handicap Index × Slope ÷ 113 + (Course Rating − Par)

-Slope is a course-and-tee rating (the harder the tees, the higher the slope).
-113 is the average slope — a reference baseline.
+Slope is a course-and-tee rating (the harder the tees, the higher the slope); 113 is the average slope, a reference baseline.
+Course Rating − Par adjusts for how those tees actually play to par — usually a small nudge, a stroke or two, and typically a bigger drop from the forward tees.
 The result rounds to a whole number.

 The good news: you never have to compute any of this yourself.
 FOREPAID reads the slope from the tees you pick at round setup, runs the math, and shows you the Course Handicap you'll play with.
 The number you see on your scorecard is already correct for the day.